-I am a Postdoctoral Research Associate at Princeton ORFE in the groups of Bartolomeo Stellato and Jaime Fisac.
-My research areas are Integer Programming, Mathematical Optimization, (Algorithmic) Game Theory, and Machine Learning.
+I am the 2023 Data X Postdoctoral Fellow at Princeton's Center for Statistics and Machine Learning and a Postdoctoral Research Associate at Princeton's Department of Operations Research and Financial Engineering, where I work with Bartolomeo Stellato and Jaime Fisac.
+My research areas are Mathematical Optimization, in particular Discrete Optimization, (Algorithmic) Game Theory, and Machine Learning.
 Specifically, my research focuses on non-convex games, i.e., multi-agent decision-making in systems where selfish and mutually-interacting agents solve complex optimization problems.
-I combine rigorous optimization tools with Algorithmic Game Theory to design data-driven algorithms and theoretical insights to guide the agents toward efficient and socially-beneficial outcomes.
+I combine rigorous optimization tools with algorithmic game theory to design data-driven algorithms and theoretical insights to guide the agents toward efficient and socially-beneficial outcomes.
 My research provides tools to explain and inform decision-making in energy markets, autonomous systems, intelligent infrastructure and cities, and safe robotics.

 Diversity and Inclusion.
 I sincerely believe that a diverse environment promotes more stimulating social and intellectual interactions.
 I am also commited to promote an equitable access to knowledge.
 Feel free to reach me for any other matter that concerns you.